2024 Women's Softball World Cup

-The 2024 Women's Softball World Cup will be the 18th Women's Softball World Cup, an international softball tournament taking place in Dublin, Ireland; Buttrio, Italy and Valencia, Spain.
-The group stage will take place from July 11 to July 26, 2023, held as three separate tournaments across three nations.
-The finals will take place in Italy in 2024.
-This is the first WBSC event to be held in two stages.
-It will be the first time Ireland, Italy and Spain have hosted a major softball tournament.
-It also the first time more than one nation has hosted the tournament.
-The United States are the defending champions.
+The 2024 Women's Softball World Cup was the 18th Women's Softball World Cup, an international softball tournament taking place in Balbriggan, Ireland; Buttrio and Castions di Strada, Italy and Valencia, Spain.
+The group stage took place from 11–26 July 2023, held as three separate groups across three nations.
+The finals took place in Buttrio and Castions di Strada, Italy from 15–20 July 2024.
+This was the first WBSC event to be held in two stages.
+It was the first time Ireland, Italy and Spain had hosted a major softball tournament.
+It also was the first time more than one nation hosted the tournament.